 Emergency Broadcast Messages

 You can use emergency broadcast messages to send messages to specific employees or groups of employees.
-They include the following delivery methods:
+Emergency broadcasts are sent to the email addresses and alert-enabled phone numbers that are in employee profiles.

 • Email: Messages are sent to the email addresses that the employees have in their employee record.
 The sender can send the broadcast to only verified email or to all email addresses.
 Employees can opt out of receiving email.